 Pond’s period in office coincided with the battles that were taking place between the old and the new scientific elites as they jockeyed for influence with government and a role in dispensing patronage for science.
 With the old guard eventually in decline, the membership of the Observatory’s Board of Visitors was widened in 1830 to include not only members of the Royal Society (as it always had), but members of the newly formed Royal Astronomical Society as well.

 During Pond’s period in office, the number of assistants at the Observatory increased from one to six.
-Beset by ill health and in later years frequently absent from the Observatory, Pond was poorly served by his chief assistant.
-As a result of criticisms from the wider scientific community regarding inaccuracies in the Observatory's published observations, he was harassed into retirement, becoming the first Astronomer Royal to retire rather than to die in office.
+Beset by ill health throughout his term as Astronomer Royal, Pond was the first Astronomer Royal to retire rather than to die in office.

 Pond’s successor was George Airy, and it was under Airy, that the Observatory’s global lead in positional astronomy was established.
 Airy was a formidable administrator, a compulsive record keeper, an engineer at heart and a man of great probity.
 Under him, new factory like working methods were introduced and the workplace transformed into something that seemed more akin to an accountant’s office than a traditional Observatory.